Macil/DCPU-16-Assembler/README.md

 source assembly.

-This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, TIMES/DUP, and .INCBIN meta-instructions that work on all DCPU-16 implementations, and it allows the user to specify custom new non-basic opcode instructions for use with supporting DCPU-16 implementations.
+This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, TIMES/DUP, .INCBIN, and .INCLUDE meta-instructions that work on all DCPU-16 implementations, and it allows the user to specify custom new non-basic opcode instructions for use with supporting DCPU-16 implementations.